"...a time to gather stones together" - Ecclesiastes

 Soon branching into pumice gathering, eight years later dropped sage line, calling it a wrap after making some 14,000 bundles.
 Re-branding in 2009, current biz name reflects dedication finding, processing and delivering finest volcanic pumice Mt.
 Shasta has to offer.

-Whole pumice is my only product.
+Whole pumice as found in nature is my only product.

 Mission: to get as many quality pumice stones to as many people